DiamondGotCat/FastGet/README.md

 ## How
 It's using Multiple Thread Download.

-This is need Client-side Range select download Support in Server.
+This is need Range-select feature, in Server-side.